evert/evert.github.com/_posts/2026/2026-05-03-broadcasting-gps-on-local-network.md

 as I'm home all my Linux machines will just instantly pick up the correct location.

+It also _seemed_ to work on Apple Maps on a Mac, but only when Location Services was turned off.
+I didn't get an exact dot on the map but it got the area right.

 For fun, you could also use this to spoof incorrect locations to your Linux-using guests and co-workers.

 Hope this tool is useful to anyone else.
 If you'd like to contribute, more/better setup instructions for other distros are appreciated (if they